aberke/coloring-book/README.md

 Starting to generate & put together the pieces.
 They are shown at /#!/pieces

+### Making GIFs

+Can upload images to combine into GIFs here: http://gifmaker.me/

 #### Screencast to GIFs Workflow

 - Use Quicktime player to take screencast